rjarry/aerc/providers/microsoft.md

 # Microsoft Email

-Setting up aerc for Microsoft is straight forward but the `accounts.conf` file needs to be modified post setup as the outgoing emails will fail otherwise.
+Assuming IMAP access is enabled in the server, setting up aerc for Microsoft is
+straightforward: the `accounts.conf` file needs to be modified post setup as the outgoing emails will fail otherwise.

 The main thing that needs to be changed is the outgoing credentials need to be set to `smtp+login`.
 The below settings have been made very generic as